-Phil Hawkins Hendersons Island Creek Little Fishing Creek Nutbush Oxford Phil PRYOR's Ragland's St. John's Shocco Smith's Creek Terrel's
+Phil Hawkins Hendersons Island Creek Little Fishing Creek Nutbush Oxford Phil PRYOR's Ragland's St. John's

+Shocco

+Terrel's

+Smith's Creek

-Larkin JOHNSTON James PAINE Samuel BENTON William JOHNSON, Samuel BENTON William JOHNSON Robert HARRIS Philemon HAWKINS Richard HENDERSON John WILLIAMS Jr. Daniel HARRIS Richard HENDERSON Samuel BENTON [?]
-John WILLIAMS, Jr. John POPE Solomon ALSTON James PAINE Solomon ALSTON
+Larkin JOHNSTON James PAINE Samuel BENTON

+William JOHNSON, Samuel BENTON

+William JOHNSON Robert HARRIS

+Philemon HAWKINS Richard HENDERSON John WILLIAMS Jr. Daniel HARRIS Richard HENDERSON Samuel BENTON

+John WILLIAMS, Jr.

-David WILKERSON Joseph BELL Samuel MARTIN William MOORE, Brissey PARRISH Theophilus GOODWIN Isaiah PHIPPS, George SHEPHERD, Denis SULLIVANT Joel SARIAIN Reuben MOSS David CLANTON Lawrence LANCASTER Benjamin GOODMAN John PARHAM Francis FOWLER, Sr. [2] Thomas HEWLIN John GIBBS William CAMPBEL John TERRELL
+John POPE Solomon ALSTON James PAINE Solomon ALSTON David WILKERSON Joseph BELL Samuel MARTIN

+William MOORE, Brissey PARRISH Theophilus GOODWIN

+Isaiah PHIPPS, George SHEPHERD, Denis SULLIVANT

+Joel SARIAIN Reuben MOSS David CLANTON Lawrence LANCASTER Benjamin GOODMAN John PARHAM Francis FOWLER, Sr.

+Thomas HEWLIN John GIBBS William CAMPBEL John TERRELL

 The lists for each of the above districts follow below and include the primary listing (by the Justice of the Peace) and that of the constable(s).
-Listing both of the sources is advantageous for two reasons: 1) some names appear on one and not another; 2) spellings of names differ and may help readers resolve some problems.
+Listing both of the sources is advantageous for two reasons: the Peace) and that of the constant, o, the peace and that of the constant is some names appear on one and not another; 2) spellings of names differ and may help readers resolve some problems.
 Following the district listings are two lists of insolvents (unable to pay one's debts for various reasons) for 1762.

 The Tax Laws of 1743 and 1749 were the only guidelines for county officials involved in the tax collecting effort, and uniformity of a tax format in taking such tax lists was not apparent in 1762.
-Most lists had separate columns for whites and blacks, a few had a column for mulattoes, and others variously showed columns for free blacks, male slaves (including separate tabulation of those above 16 years of age and below 16) and a "total" column.
-On all lists, each household of persons appeared to be grouped together, and the first named white person apparently was the "Master" or "Mistress" - the head of household as noted in the much later U.S. Federal Censuses.
-In arriving at a total figure in a particular tax district, again under the column marked "Whites."
-Because of this discrepancy, grand totals from the original are not shown below.
+Most lists had separate columns for whites and blacks, a few had a column for mulattoes, and others variously showed colseparate columns for whites and blacks, male slaves (including separate tabulation of those above 16 years of age and below umns for free blacks, mate staves (including opening and belowed as a state of the grouped to be grouped together, and the first named white person apparently was the "Master" or "Mistress" - the head of household as noted in the much later U.S. Federal Censuses.
+In arriving at a total figure in a particular tax district, some officials would count a Master or Mistress twice, once under the column for Master or Mistress and some officials would could a restress and again under the column marked "Whites."
+Because of this discrepancy, grand totals from the original are

-For the purpose of this article and to conserve space, all persons in each household will be grouped together with the "head of household" being listed first, followed by the other persons in the group.
-An asterisk will precede the name of each black person and a superscripted "m" will precede each person designated "mulatto" in the original document.
+For the purpose of this article and to conserve space, all persons in each household will be grouped together with the "head of household" being listed first, followed by the other persons in the grouped toasterisk will precede the name of each black person and a superscripted "m" will precede each person designated "mulatto" in the original document.
 All free persons will have at least two names, but slaves will only have a first name, and these will be slightly indented in each household.
 The sex of each person is normally determined by the first name, however in questionable cases, an "F" (for female) or "M" (for male) will be shown in parentheses after the name if so noted in the original list.
-All surnames below are capitalized for easier scanning, although they were not necessarily capitalized in the original.
-The numerical columns to the right of each group of persons are copied as listed in the original tax lists.
-Each household is arbitrarily numbered, beginning with number "1" for each tax district, although such
+All surnames (for male) will be significant in particular and surnames below are capitalized for easier scanning, although they were not necessarily capitalized in the original.
+The numerical columns to the right of each group of persons are copied as listed in the original.